artefactual/atom-docs/user-manual/access-content/search-atom.rst

 When the delimiter is set to limit search results to a specific :term:`archival institution`, :term:`typeahead` search results for :term:`archival descriptions <archival description>` will also be limited to the :term:`holdings` of that institution.
-However, other typehead results, such as :term:`authority record` and :term:`archival institution` suggestions, will **not** be limited (instead AtoM will continue to make suggestions from all records in the application for those types).
+However, other types head results, such as :term:`authority record` and :term:`archival institution` suggestions, will **not** be limited (instead AtoM will continue to make suggestions from all records in the application for those types).